Conformal Prediction: a Unified Review of Theory and New Challenges

-We do not have misclassification costs to take into account, but setting in a proper way the miscoverage levels allow us to specify the relative importance of different kinds of prediction errors.
+We do not have misclassification costs to take into account, but setting in a proper way the significance levels allow us to specify the relative importance of different kinds of prediction errors.
 And MCPs still do the job \citep{book:alrw}.

 Last, a brief discussion of an important question: how to select a good taxonomy?
 While choosing the partitions that determine a Mondrian taxonomy $\kappa$, it comes out indeed a dilemma that is often called the ``problem of the reference class''.
 We want the categories into which we divide the examples to be large, in order to have a reasonable sample size for estimating the probabilities.
 But we also want them to be small and homogeneous, to make the inferences as specific as possible. \cite{book:2014} points out a possible strategy for conditional conformal predictors in the problem of classification in the online setting.
 The idea is to adapt the method as the process goes on.
 At first, the conformal predictor should not be conditional at all.
 Then, as the number of examples grows, it should be label conditional.
 As the number of examples grows further, we could split the objects into clusters (using a label independent taxonomy) and make the prediction sets conditional on them as well.